No. 8 Squadron RAF: Shackletons and Sentries (1972–2021)

 The squadron reformed at RAF Kinloss on 1 January 1972 in the Airborne Early Warning (AEW) role using the Avro Shackleton AEW.2.
 It moved to RAF Lossiemouth on 14 August 1973, where it stayed until 1991 when it moved to RAF Waddington near Lincoln and re-equipped with the Boeing E-3D Sentry.
 The first of seven Sentries was handed over to the RAF on 26 March 1991 and the last during May 1992.
 The squadron was deployed over the Balkans in the early 1990s; it also saw action over Iraq in 2009 and Afghanistan in 2010 and was then involved in Operation Ellamy in 2011 during the Libyan Civil War.

 In early 2015, No. 8 Squadron deployed with two Sentries to RAF Akrotiri, Cyprus, to participate in Operation Shader.

 Two Sentries deployed to RAF Akrotiri on Cyprus in late May and early June 2021 to support Carrier Strike Group 21 as it passed through the Mediterranean Sea.
 The E-3D's final operational sortie was carried out on 30 July, with the two aircraft returning to Waddington on 2 August and 4 August.
 The Sentry was officially retired by the RAF on 28 September 2021.

 Future

 An E-7 Wedgetail in October 2024, which is soon to be operated by No.8 Squadron.

 It was announced in July 2019 that from the mid-2020s the squadron will be the first to operate the Boeing E-7 Wedgetail, the planned replacement for the RAF's E-3D Sentry fleet.

-As of May 2025, the first E-7 is expected to the delivered to the RAF by the end of 2025, with initial operational capability planned for 2026.
+On 21 May 2026, the first of three E-7s was delivered to the RAF, with initial operational capability planned for 2026.